carlosricardocm/EMNIST/README.md

 * create folder databases/IAM/ascii, inside folder unzip the files ascii.tgz from https://fki.tic.heia-fr.ch/databases/download-the-iam-handwriting-database
 * create folder databases/IAM/lines, inside folder unzip the files lines.tgz from https://fki.tic.heia-fr.ch/databases/download-the-iam-handwriting-database

+* for preprocing the images in an environment without graphical interface it is necesary execute in the terminal the following instruction:
+* export QT_QPA_PLATFORM=offscreen

 The experiments were run using the Anaconda 3 distribution.
 This [link](https://www.osetc.com/en/how-to-install-anaconda-on-ubuntu-16-04-17-04-18-04.html) may be a good resource to install Anaconda, and these other two links ([link1](https://github.com/machinecurve/extra_keras_datasets#installation-procedure) and [link2](https://stackoverflow.com/a/43729857)) show how to install the ``extra-keras-datasets`` library in your system.
 You may clone the ``conda`` environment in the file [entropic_associative_mem_env.yml](https://github.com/eam-experiments/EMNIST/blob/main/entropic_associative_mem_env.yml), used to run the experiments, with the instruction ``$ conda env create -f entropic_associative_mem_env.yml``.
 The environment is activated with ``$ conda activate eam``.